buddhaman/AnymaEngine/Readme.md

  - IDEA: Sensor: Average direction and distance of a certain type of agent in the neighbourhood as sensor.

 #### TODO
+- Design a genome that encodes the morphology of a creature.
 - Render a detailed agent in the editor.
 - Make graph in real seconds as units.
 - FUN: Make a creature editor.